BlinkTagInc/node-gtfs/README.md

 Basic TypeScript typings are included with this library.
 Please [open an issue](https://github.com/blinktaginc/node-gtfs/issues) if you find any inconsistencies between the declared types and underlying code.

-The declarative table metadata and its inferred `GtfsRow`, `GtfsStoredRow`, `GtfsInsert`, `GtfsQuery`, and `GtfsDatabase` types are available from `gtfs/schema` (and from the root package).
-Individual table declarations and a `tables` namespace containing all declarations are exported from the same entry point.
-Named row types such as `Agency`, `VehiclePosition`, and `Device` are inferred from that database schema instead of being maintained separately.
+Table declarations, `tables`, `GtfsRow`, `GtfsStoredRow`, `GtfsInsert`, `GtfsQuery`, and `GtfsDatabase` are exported from `gtfs/schema` and the root package.
+Named row types are inferred from these declarations.
+Open enumeration types provide autocomplete while accepting unknown specification values.
-GTFS-Realtime enumeration types suggest the values known to this release while remaining open to future values added by the specification.

-Configuration types are organized by operation instead of one permissive catch-all interface:
+Use the configuration type for each operation:

 - `GtfsSqliteImportConfig` for `importGtfs()`
 - `GtfsImportConfig` for the database-independent input to